The $100,000 UX of ... Bulls?

 Delivery and Impact

-Developers immediately highlighted how much time and guesswork had been saved.
-Production managers saw value in how the interface matched their workflows and reduced manual input errors.
-Even skeptical users found themselves navigating the new system without help.
+Developers quickly noticed how much time and guesswork had been saved.
+Production managers valued how the interface fit their workflows and reduced manual errors.

-And leadership noticed.
-The company president called out the project during a leadership meeting, not just for how it looked, but for how it worked.
-The system prevented costly mistakes, reduced redundant effort, and supported teams that had historically been hard to digitize.
+Leadership noticed too.
+The company president even highlighted the project during leadership meetings, not for its appearance, but for its effectiveness.
+The system was projected to save hundred of thousands of dollars, reduced redundant effort, and supported teams that had been hard to digitize.

 Delivery and Impact

-Developers immediately highlighted how much time and guesswork had been saved.
-Production managers saw value in how the interface matched their workflows and reduced manual input errors.
-Even skeptical users found themselves navigating the new system without help.
+Developers quickly noticed how much time and guesswork had been saved.
+Production managers valued how the interface fit their workflows and reduced manual errors.

-And leadership noticed.
-The company president called out the project during a leadership meeting, not just for how it looked, but for how it worked.
-The system prevented costly mistakes, reduced redundant effort, and supported teams that had historically been hard to digitize.
+Leadership noticed too.
+The company president even highlighted the project during leadership meetings, not for its appearance, but for its effectiveness.
+The system was projected to save hundred of thousands of dollars, reduced redundant effort, and supported teams that had been hard to digitize.

 Delivery and Impact

-Developers immediately highlighted how much time and guesswork had been saved.
-Production managers saw value in how the interface matched their workflows and reduced manual input errors.
-Even skeptical users found themselves navigating the new system without help.
+Developers quickly noticed how much time and guesswork had been saved.
+Production managers valued how the interface fit their workflows and reduced manual errors.

-And leadership noticed.
-The company president called out the project during a leadership meeting, not just for how it looked, but for how it worked.
-The system prevented costly mistakes, reduced redundant effort, and supported teams that had historically been hard to digitize.
+Leadership noticed too.
+The company president even highlighted the project during leadership meetings, not for its appearance, but for its effectiveness.
+The system was projected to save hundred of thousands of dollars, reduced redundant effort, and supported teams that had been hard to digitize.

 Delivery and Impact

-Developers immediately highlighted how much time and guesswork had been saved.
-Production managers saw value in how the interface matched their workflows and reduced manual input errors.
-Even skeptical users found themselves navigating the new system without help.
+Developers quickly noticed how much time and guesswork had been saved.
+Production managers valued how the interface fit their workflows and reduced manual errors.

-And leadership noticed.
-The company president called out the project during a leadership meeting, not just for how it looked, but for how it worked.
-The system prevented costly mistakes, reduced redundant effort, and supported teams that had historically been hard to digitize.
+Leadership noticed too.
+The company president even highlighted the project during leadership meetings, not for its appearance, but for its effectiveness.
+The system was projected to save hundred of thousands of dollars, reduced redundant effort, and supported teams that had been hard to digitize.

 Reflections